William Maule, 1st Baron Panmure: Life

 He was born William Ramsay, the younger son of George Ramsay, 8th Earl of Dalhousie and his wife Elizabeth Glen.
 His father was the son of Jean Maule, granddaughter of George Maule, 2nd Earl of Panmure.
 William attended the High School in Edinburgh from 1780 to 1784 as a contemporary as Walter Scott.
-On the death of George Maule in 1782, under the terms of Maule's will, he adopted the surname Maule.
+On the death of William Maule in 1782, under the terms of Maule's will, he adopted the surname Maule.

-In 1782 he succeeded to the Maule estates on the death of his great-uncle William Maule, 1st Earl Panmure, and assumed by Royal licence the same year the additional surname and arms of Maule.
+In 1782, he succeeded to the Maule estates on the death of his great-uncle William Maule, 1st Earl Panmure, and assumed by Royal licence the same year the additional surname and arms of Maule.
 He represented Forfarshire in Parliament in 1796 and again between 1805 and 1831, when Maule was raised to the peerage at the coronation of William IV of the United Kingdom, as Baron Panmure, of Brechin and Navar in the County of Forfar, echoing his great-uncle's title.

 William lived for many years in the family home of Brechin Castle and appears to have remodelled it in the fashionable Georgian style soon after his inheritance.

 Panmure was a patron of the artists commissioning several paintings from Thomas Musgrave Joy and paying for him to take on a student.

+In 1817, following an unsuccessful attempt to obtain a grant from the Government for Jean Armour, the widow of the poet Robert Burns, Lord Panmure for a number of years settled an annuity of £50 on her.

 He is buried in the churchyard of Brechin Cathedral.
 The large obelisk marking his grave lies north west of the church.